sieon/leanstrap/bootstrap4/docs/components/card.md

 Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
 Built with flexbox, they offer easy alignment and mix well with other Bootstrap components.

 Below is an example of a basic card with mixed content and a fixed width.
-Cards have no fixed width to start, so they'll naturally fill the full width of its parent element.
+Cards have no fixed width to lean, so they'll naturally fill the full width of its parent element.
 This is easily customized with our various [sizing options](#sizing).

 {% example html %}
 <div class="card" style="width: 20rem;">